BenWhiting/amazon-book-scraper/README.md

 This code base currently takes an amazon URL and scrapes the HTML from the page.
-It does so by loop through multiple client types (desktop/mobile), searches through those client types, scans the CSS, and it will attempt to find all intsances of products on the page.
+It does so by loop through multiple client types (desktop/mobile), searches through those client types, scans the HTML, find all intsances of products on the page and will print them.

 NOTE: sponsored books will be ignored - for now